jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-04-tone-change-in-general-notes.md

         - [ ] Definite language for comment on diagrams and syntax.
         - [ ] Less definite language for philosophical opinion.
         - [ ] Less definite language where ideas are iffy.
-        - [ ] Put subjectivity in perspective.
+        - [ ] Putting subjectivity in perspective.
 - [ ] Word variation:
     - [ ] Alternating evenly between words "may" and "might".
 - [ ] Reading over and rewording until satisfied.